REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Experiments

 \subsection{Main Result}

 \paragraph{Improved performance compared to offline method.} The results are in Table~\ref{tab:main_results}.
 The final three rows showcase the performance of the reflection model, reward refinement, and their combined approach.
 While RPO shares similar ideas with the sequential revision, the primary distinction lies in the offline dataset.
-RPO achieves comparable performance at an 8k budget but significantly degrades on the three most challenging datasets at a 16k budget.
+RPO achieves comparable performance at an 8k budget but significantly degrades on two more challenging datasets at a 16k budget.
 In contrast, our method demonstrates better performance, highlighting the advantage of online training over offline training.

 \paragraph{Improved efficiency and performance balance compared to online methods.} GRPO, using only an accuracy reward, shows no significant performance improvement, suggesting that gains are not solely due to more training.
 Adding a length reward greatly reduces inference costs but severely hurts performance.
-Our method significantly improves the probability of solving problems within an 8k token budget (3.9\% to 5.8\% on average) and effectively shortens responses.
-With a sufficient 16k token budget, our approach reduces response length by 27\% to 46\% while maintaining accuracy.
+Relative to all other baselines including GRPO $\text{R}_\text{Len}$, we consistently obtain higher accuracy at comparable truncation ratios.
+While some baselines achieve notably more aggressive truncation, they incur large accuracy drops that undermine their practicality.

 \paragraph{Reflection model and reflection reward target distinct dimensions.} The reflection model is more effective in reducing response length, whereas reflection reward contributes more to accuracy enhancement.
-By integrating both strategies, a balanced outcome could be achieved, yielding a 35\% efficiency improvement without compromising performance.
+By integrating both strategies, a balanced outcome can be achieved, yielding a 36\% efficiency improvement without compromising performance.
 However, the improvement under an 8k budget remains limited.
-This can be attributed to the advantage of shorter generations under constrained budget, and the reflection model's inherent ability to foster reflection, as analyzed in \S\ref{subsec:expreflection}.
-The effectiveness of $\text{R}_\text{RLen}$ and $\text{R}_\text{Reflect}$ is further separately verified in Appendix~\ref{apx:ablation}.
+This can be attributed to the advantage of shorter generations under a constrained budget, and the reflection model's inherent ability to foster reflection, as analyzed in \S\ref{subsec:expreflection}.
+The effectiveness of $\text{R}_\text{RLen}$ and $\text{R}_\text{Reflect}$ and the choice of quantile is verified in Appendix~\ref{apx:ablation}.